BattlePuli/ClickPuli/README.md

-This is the first beta.
-It contains all the (very simple) functionality.
-In case of a bug or suggestion please leave a note.

 ## Installation

 Download the latest release zip file, unpack it and run the setup.exe found within.
 Don’t be alarmed if you run into a screen like this: